NumberSigmaTafKsee/AudioLAB/README.md

 # AudioLAB
  Generic LV2 Plugins

+# I am hacker
+* There is no one of science who can explain how it is I know how to do this stuff

 # They are the theories
 * Some of it, gauranteed and proven to work
 * Some of it, theory of scientific research